FAQs for Current Students

 1. I have legally changed my name; how do I update my U of T student record?

-To change your name (this includes middle names), you must complete the University of Toronto Name Change Form and bring an original legal name change document (e.g., court document specifying change of name; birth certificate, marriage certificate, divorce certificate, or passport may be required depending on the nature of the name change).
+To change your name, including middle names, you must complete the University of Toronto Name Change Form.
+You will be required to submit an original legal name change document (e.g., court document specifying change of name; birth certificate, marriage certificate, divorce certificate, or passport may be required depending on the nature of the name change).
 Please note that because of COVID19, we are accepting electronic copies of IDs that have not been notarized.
 Our requirement would be under normal circumstances, that any ID provided electronically must be notarized.
 Due to COVID19, that requirement is being waived.

 2. I do not want to legally change my name; how do I update my U of T student record?

 If you would like to have your name and/or gender changed on your student record at the University of Toronto but do not wish to legally change your name, some exceptions may be permitted with supporting documentation (contact SGS at firstname.lastname@example.org for further information regarding supporting documentation).
-Please complete the University of Toronto Name Change Form and submit it in person to SGS Student Services at 63 St. George Street.
+Please complete the University of Toronto Name Change Form.

 3. How do I order a Transcript?

 If you were registered in any sessions prior to September 1978, you can order a transcript from the University of Toronto Transcript Centre.
 You can also order through the Transcript Centre if you have forgotten your student number.

 If you were registered any time from September 1978 to the present, order a transcript through ACORN.